zachleat/spider-pig/README.md

 # spider-pig

 Get a list of local URL links from a root URL.
 Works with JavaScript generated content.
+Can also act as a live-DOM CSS search across multiple files (find all the templates that are using the CSS selector I want to change).

 ```
 <a href="test.html">Test</a><!-- match -->